How to Use Ready-Made Mind Maps in Your Business Classes

 -Ask for knowledge of the following terms: elevator pitch, engaging question, take-away, and USP.

--Allow students to use their smartphones to research definitions.
+-Allow students to use their smartphones to research definitions and mind maps business classes.

 -Use YouTube for clips about the ‘Elevator Pitch’ to pre-teach (great listening exercise).